 Krista’s block came next, planted between 2000-2001.
 Kathy and Jon named this section for their 6 foot, red-headed daughter as it is entirely composed of Pinot Noir grapes and reaches the highest point on the vineyard.
 Ranging from 750-820 feet, Krista’s block starts flat but gets as steep as anywhere onsite, with a distinctive soil change as the slope picks up.
 The soil loses all clay content and becomes much rockier.
 This shallow Ritner series soils force the vines to dig deep into the bedrock just a couple feet below, coaxing out a mineral edge in the wines.
-It faces directly South, fully exposed to the full range of sun and wind that we experience.
+It faces directly South, highly exposed to the full range of sun and wind that we experience.
 The berries from Krista’s block tend to be the smallest of any on the vineyard, producing intensely structured wines that reflect a higher-stress growing site.

 The first batch of vines Jon and Rachel planted in 2010 were all about increasing the diversity of the vineyard.
 These included a few rows of 777 and Pommard clones west and south of Krista’s block and a new, 2-acre section of Chardonnay and Pinot Blanc east of Krista’s block, named David’s block after their youngest, a natural blonde.
 David’s Block was planted on the site of a former grazing area and walnut orchard, and was the easiest section to clear and plant.
 Similar in profile to Jeffrey’s block, the vines were able to grow quickly in a more sheltered, thicker-soiled section of the vineyard.
 The rest of the property needed two years of love before it was ready for vines.